sheryl-ai/demo/Django/mysite/readme.md

+-- start a project

+    django-admin.py startproject mysite

+-- run as a server
+    python manage.py runserver 0.0.0.0:80

 --  RemovedInDjango110Warning: django.conf.urls.patterns() is deprecated and will be removed in Django 1.10.
 Update your urlpatterns to be a list of django.conf.urls.url() instances

     To solve this question